-As a forum for cross-disciplinary sharing and discussion of original work, SOURCE provides opportunities for faculty-student engagement outside the structured classroom setting and for students to share their work--creative and academic--with peers, faculty, university administration, and guests.
+As a forum for cross-disciplinary sharing and discussion of original work, SOURCE provides opportunities for faculty-student engagement outside the structured classroom setting and for students to share their creative work and research with peers, faculty, university administration, and guests.

 To have your work considered for SOURCE, you will need

 Just click the SUBMIT button below.
-This will take you to the 2020 SOURCE Abstract Submission form.
+This will take you to the 2024 SOURCE Abstract Submission form.
 You will (1) enter your abstract, (2) provide the name of your mentor, and (3) choose your presentation style preference.

 Note: Group projects should only be submitted once and by a single group member.
 Please indicate in your abstract that you are submitting on behalf of a group.

 Do you have students who've done notably strong work in your academic or creative courses?
-Encourage them to submit 250 word abstracts describing their projects.
+Encourage them to submit 250-word abstracts describing their projects.
 All you have to do is agree to act as a student's sponsoring mentor.
-Students will put your name on their submission form and you'll receive a convenient email confirmation.
+Students will put your name on their submission form, and you'll receive a convenient email confirmation.
 You may also choose to help your student:

 Being a SOURCE mentor is a meaningful way to serve the university, your students, and your discipline.
 We also encourage you to invite all of your students to participate.
 Oral presentations and the poster session are open to the SEU community.
 Even if they aren't presenting at the event, attending allows students to experience the making and sharing of knowledge and creative expression in action.
 The SOURCE committee will officially recognize all faculty mentors with letters of appreciation.